ovvio-io/ovvio2/README.md

 First, install deno from here https://deno.com/manual/getting_started/installation

+Second, install and run `npm install` inside the root directory of this repository.
+This is a temporary hack to allow us to continue using an old version of slate, and will be removed in the future.

 ## Running the Server

 First, you'll need to set up a directory to which the server writes all of its